Want a beautiful holiday home without spending a lot of money? Try some of these 10 creative Christmas balls decoration ideas!

 I started going through my pictures from years past and realized one of the easiest (and cheapest!) ways to decorate is probably also the most overlooked.

+Christmas Balls.
 Ornaments.
+Whatever you want to call them!
 Those little balls and shapes that are almost always on sale dirt cheap or can be purchased at the dollar store.

-They’re inexpensive, come in all different colors, shapes and sizes and are the perfect accessory for so many Christmas decorations.
+They’re inexpensive, come in all different colors, shapes and sizes and are the perfect accessory for so many Christmas decorations, obviously including your Christmas tree!

 I’m guessing you have a few, or tons like me, lying around and you don’t know what to do with them besides hanging them on your tree.

-My Christmas gift to you this year is my list of 10 creative ways to use extra Christmas ornaments!
+My Christmas gift to you this year is my tutorial of 10 creative ways to use extra Christmas ornaments and balls!

-10 Creative Ways to Use Extra Christmas Ornaments
+10 Creative Ways to Use Extra Christmas Balls

 In case you want the comfort of shopping from your own home I’ve included some links to similar Christmas home decor items at the end of this post.

 All you really need is a flat surface and some imagination.
-Here I added greenery and some burlap balls and ornament stars for variety.
+Here I used a Christmas wreath on an old window and added greenery and some burlap balls and ornament stars for variety.
+I love the texture and layers and how easy this came together.

-Christmas is one of my favorite times of the year to decorate my table.
+Christmas is one of my favorite times of the year for a beautiful holiday table.
 I don’t have a dining room so the kitchen table is it!

 I used a giant glass bowl and filled it with greenery, pine cones and just about every type of ornament I could find, from vintage to dollar store.